llowder/puppet-wiki_page/README.markdown

 # wiki_page #

 This is the wiki_page module.
-It provides...
+It provides a means to manage wiki content using native types.